 Beyond refilling a business’s picking shelves with fresh stock that can be sold, inventory replenishment (and a calculated strategy for how to do it) is a critical skill because it allows businesses to avoid the costly mistakes of overstocking, stockouts, and split shipments.

 How do you increase inventory replenishment?

-To increase inventory replenishment, you first need to have a high inventory turnover rate, meaning that you sell inventory at a quick pace and thus must replenish often.
+To increase inventory replenishment, you first need to have a high inventory turnover rate, meaning that you sell inventory at a quick pace and thus must replenish often, and a low days sales in inventory, meaning that you sell through your entire inventory quickly.
 This is not necessarily something that merchants have control over, as they are at the mercy of customer demand and market trends.